WDI-SEA/react-development-course-materials/README.md

 Note 2: No links open in a new tab.
 I don't know why - embedding HTML didn't work.
 If you can fix it, let me know.

+Note 3: List of all repos is the `list-of-repos.md` in this folder.

 ## Options on ways to teach the React Module
 Note: See the `Readme.md` in the `schedules` folder for links to the repos and definitions of activity types.
 - **Option 1**: Teach it like a normal class, entirely in classroom.